Dialectical Behavior Therapy in Colorado Springs

 Goal-oriented, problem-solving

-• Outpatient Program (OP): Weekly therapy and skills support for continued progress
+• Outpatient Program (OP): Weekly therapy and continued skills development

-• Telehealth Services: Virtual counseling and online medication management from home
+• Telehealth Services: Virtual DBT sessions for flexible access from home

 DBT Group Therapy